AI Workforce

 up 658.40 since Feb 2025

-The AI Task Horizon, measured by METR (Model Evaluation and Threat Research), tracks the duration of professional tasks that frontier AI models can perform autonomously — currently at 14 hours 30 minutes for the leading model (Claude Opus 4.6).
+The AI Task Horizon, measured by METR (Model Evaluation and Threat Research), tracks the duration of professional tasks that frontier AI models can perform autonomously — currently at 718.8 hours for the leading model (Claude Opus 4.6) in February 2026.
 This metric quantifies AI capability growth in terms directly relevant to workforce displacement: as the task horizon extends, the range of human jobs that AI can substitute for expands.
 Source: METR benchmark evaluations.

 Source: METR (Model Evaluation & Threat Research) · Latest: 2026-02